nklbdev/godot-4-importality/README.md

 ## 🎯 Features

 - Adding recognition of source graphic files as images to Godot with all the standard features for importing them (for animated files, only the first frame will be imported).
-- Support for Aseprite, GraphicsGale, Krita, Pencil2D, Piskel, Pixelorama and GIF files.
+- Support for Aseprite (and LibreSprite), Krita, Pencil2D, Piskel and Pixelorama files.
 Other formats may be supported in the future.
 - Import files as:
      - Atlas of sprites (sprite sheet) - texture with metadata;
      - `SpriteFrames` resource to create your own `AnimatedSprite2D` and `AnimatedSprite3D` based on it;